aksommerville/spellingbee/README.md

 Copied the 2023 NASPA word list and eliminated all words >7 letters; they won't be reachable.
 Also eliminated a few profanities, it's kind of shocking to hear the CPU players use them.
+And "PIZZAZZ", the only word in the dictionary which was not actually reachable.
 Gives us about 57k words in a 400 kB resource.

 ## TODO